HRanWang/Spatial-Re-Scaling/README.md

-# SA
+# Parameter-Free Spatial Attention Network for Person Re-Identification
-This is the code about the arxiv paper "parameter-free spatial attention network for Person Re-Identification"
+This is the implementation of the arxiv [the paper](https://arxiv.org/abs/1811.12150) "Parameter-Free Spatial Attention Network for Person Re-Identification".

-Our code is mainly based on [PCB](https://github.com/syfafterzy/PCB_RPP_for_reID)
+We propose a modification to the global average pooling called **spatial attention** which shows a consistent improvement in the generic classfication tasks.
+Currently the experiments are only conducted on the Person-ReID tasks (which is formulated into a fine-grained classification problem).
+Our code is mainly based on [PCB](https://github.com/syfafterzy/PCB_RPP_for_reID).

 ## Network
 ![](https://github.com/schizop/SA/blob/master/network/network.png)